Zeck69/autopilot_boat/docs/sensor_code.md

 ### test_speed()

-  This method integrates the data of the accelerometer along the X-axis to find the linear speed of our boat uses the formula : `speed = acceleration * time + speed` to update the speed each time it is called
+  This method integrates the data of the accelerometer along the X-axis to find the linear speed of our boat and uses the formula `speed = acceleration * time + speed` to update the speed each time it is called

   ```c++
 // return: linear speed of the boat